20 Hairstyles With Bangs That Transform Every Cut

 Wispy bangs are the most forgiving type for fine hair because they require less hair to create and look intentionally thin rather than accidentally sparse.
 They air-dry beautifully and need minimal styling — a quick finger-style after washing is usually sufficient.
 Wispy bangs grow out faster than thick bangs but the growing-out process is also less awkward because the thin strands blend into the rest of the hair more easily.

-5. Micro Bangs
+5. Brow-Grazing Textured Bangs

 7. Bangs With a Long Bob